mdelapenya/lpn/README.md

 ### run

 Runs a Liferay Portal nightly instance, obtained from `mdelapenya/liferay-portal-nightlies`.
 If no image tag is passed to the command, the tag representing the current date [`liferay-portal-nightly`] will be used.

+To achieve that:

+- The tool will ask you to type an image tag from Liferay Portal's nightly builds (check available tags [here](https://hub.docker.com/r/mdelapenya/liferay-portal-nightlies/tags/).
+  - If no tag is provided, then it will use current date as tag, i.e. `20180214`.
+- It downloads the Docker image to the local engine.
+- It checks whether the Docker container this tool spins up is running.
+In that case, the tool deletes it.
+- It spins up a Docker container, using port 8080 for Tomcat, and 11311 for OSGi console.
+The name of the container will be `liferay-portal-nightly`.
+Once started, please open a web browser in [https://localhost:8080](http://localhost:8080) to check the portal.

 ### version